What is CDN Service?

 Fundamentally, CDNs guarantee enhanced web content delivery.
 The only primary difference among CDN providers is the kind of content they specialize in (static and/or dynamic) and their distribution reach.

 To answer the question, “what is CDN service?” it’s important to know what CDNs are first.
-To begin, they are geographically scattered servers that empower website performance by evenly and efficiently distributing web content to end-users.
+To begin, they have geographically scattered servers that empower website performance by evenly and efficiently distributing web content to end-users.
 Because web content generally comes from web host origins, CDNs bring data closer to end-users.
-This hastens loading speed for users because they consume media and content from a variety of servers and not from the host origin alone.
+This hastens to load speed for users because they consume media and content from a variety of servers and not from the host origin alone.
 These servers cache content such as images, HTML files, video, applications, and audio.
 By bridging the physical gap between end-users and web content, CDNs empower website owners to publish their data much easier.
 That being the case, CDNs also allow website owners to better manage their bandwidth costs and consumption.

-The Process Involved in CDN Service
+The Process Involved in Content Delivery Network Service

 As mentioned above, CDNs allow for faster streaming and premium browsing as web content is ushered by servers that are proximally nearer them.
 In other words, when users visit websites and press on clickables (pictures, videos, blogs), they obtain content from their edge servers—the server that’s nearest them.